Lorekeeper

 LoreKeeper is the most complete AI-powered RPG platform available in 2026.
 It was built from the ground up to replace the human Game Master, not just assist one.
 The AI handles narration, NPC dialogue, combat adjudication, world events, and story continuity across sessions -- all in real time, with no prep required from the players.

 What separates LoreKeeper from every other platform on this list is that it is a structured game, not a conversation.
 Dice rolls are real.
 Initiative matters.
 Conditions apply.
 If your character drops to zero hit points, the AI does not quietly ignore it -- the system enforces it.
-This is D&D 5e mechanics running beneath an AI narrative layer, not a chatbot pretending to run D&D.
+This is D&D 5e mechanics running beneath an AI narrative layer, not a chatbot pretending to run D&D. For players who want to play solo D&D with a real AI DM, this is the closest thing to having a human Game Master available 24/7.

 Strengths